-The undersigned Participant hereby acknowledges receipt of the foregoing Participation Notice.
-In the event the undersigned holds outstanding stock options as of the date of this Participation Notice, the undersigned hereby:

-- accepts all of the benefits of Section 4(b) of the Plan regardless of any potential adverse effects on any outstanding option or other stock award - accepts the benefits of Section 4(b) of the Plan that have no adverse effect on outstanding options or other stock awards and rejects the benefits of Section 4(b) of the Plan as to those outstanding options and other stock awards that would have potential adverse effects

-\Box other (please describe):

-The undersigned acknowledges that the undersigned has been advised to obtain tax and financial advice regarding the consequences of this election including the effect, if any, on the status of the stock options for tax purposes under Section 422 of the Internal Revenue Code.
+ACKNOWLEDGEMENT The undersigned Participant hereby acknowledges receipt of the foregoing Participation Notice.
+In the event the undersigned holds outstanding stock accepts all of the benefits of Section 4(b) of the Plan regardless of any potential adverse effects on any outstanding option or other stock award accepts the benefits of Section 4(b) of the Plan that have no adverse effect on outstanding options or other stock awards and rejects the benefits of Section 4(b) of the Plan as to those outstanding options and other stock awards that would have potential adverse effects other (please describe): U ned acknowledges that the undersigned has been advised to obtain tax and financial advice regarding the consequences of this election effect, if any, on the status of the stock options for tax purposes under Section 422 of the Internal Revenue Code.